 Overall, the TP-Link Archer AX73 did well in my testing.

 However, note that its 5GHz band’s performance fluctuated a lot when working in the 160MHz channel.
 It was more stable when I changed this setting to Auto or 80MHz.

 Good Wi-Fi throughputs

 Considering the Archer AX73’s hardware specs, I didn’t expect to be blown away, but the router did decently well.
 My 2×2 Wi-Fi 6 client registered almost 900Mbps at a close range of 10 feet (3m).
 At 40 feet (12m) away, it now averaged almost 800Mbps.

 My 4×4 Wi-Fi 5 client also did quite well at the close range, registering the sustained speed of some 715Mbps.
 However, at 40 feet away, my 3×3 device averaged just over 250Mbps.
 That was a huge reduction, and I repeated this test many times.

 On the 2.4GHz band, the Archer AX73 performed similarly.
 It did pretty well at close range, but farther away, you'd have to take quite a bit of discount in sustained Wi-Fi rates.

 So, in all, for the cost, I’d say the Archer AX73 performed as expected.
 And it had a good range, too, similar to that of the Archer AX3200.

-It’s hard to determine the range because that depends on the environment.
+It's hard to determine the range because that depends on the environment.
 However, the router, placed at the center, could handle a home of about 2000 ft² (186 m²) in my trial.

-I tested the router for over a week, and at first, it passed my 3-day stress test with no disconnection at all.
-During the extended testing, though, I experience a disconnection on the 4th day, which was resolved via a manual restart.
+I tested the router for over a week, and at first, it passed my 3-day stress test with no disconnection.
+During the extended testing, though, I experience a disconnection on the 4th day, which I resolved via a manual restart.

 It’s worth noting that the router has a function where your cat makes it restart by itself every day, week, or month.
 If you set that up, chances are you won't experience the unexpected disconnection.